 For sure, Old Testament saints had a partial view of God’s goodness, but not a full frontal view of His nature.
-This dynamic is so revealed in Exodus 33:18-23, where Moses prayed to see the Lord’s glory.
+This dynamic is revealed in Exodus 33:18-23, where Moses prayed to see the Lord’s glory.
 The Lord then responded, “I will make all my goodness pass before you….”
 But Moses, from the cleft of the rock, could only see the Lord’s goodness after He passed by.
 In other words, Moses could only see God’s true goodness from behind and at an angled distance.
 Again, as Calvin said, Old Testament saints had only a “sleight capacity” to grasp God’s perfect goodness as revealed by Jesus Christ.
 They lacked the indwelling of the Holy Spirit which God sent at Pentecost to lead believers into all truth.
 They also lacked the full knowledge of Jesus’ coming life, death, and resurrection, which we thankfully have through the preaching of the Gospel.

 Where would any of us be without the Sermon on the Mount defining for us the pure nature of God?
 Where would we be without the Gospel revelation of grace, forgiveness, Abba-hood, and life in the Spirit?
 Where would we be if we still thought God and Satan were working together in joint purpose and cooperation?

 Well, we would be limited to the same Old Testament view that Moses had– seeing God’s goodness from behind and at an angled distance.
 We could know some aspects of his goodness, but we would stumble around in the “strobe light” effect of the Old Testament, with alternating flashes of light and dark disorienting us and making it difficult to perceive the nature of God in an abiding way.
 We would “choppily” see God as BOTH light and dark, good and evil, loving and wrathful.

-We would not have the FULL FRONTAL VIEW of His glory revealed only by the face of Jesus Christ.
+Simply put, we would not have the FULL FRONTAL VIEW of His glory revealed only by the face of Jesus Christ.
 We would not have the revelation of 1 John 1:5 that, “God is light and in Him is no darkness at all.”
 We would not have the revelation of James 1:12-17 which says we are “to let no man say” that God has any connection to evil and that only “good and perfect gifts come from the Father of lights.”
 We would not have the revelation of Satan as the enemy ruler of this world from John 12:31 and 1 John 5:19.
 In short, we would still be largely confused about who was doing what in this fallen world.

 Old Testament saints simply could not process the pure nature of God without first receiving the full revelation of Jesus.
 For that reason, we need to put THE BRACKET around the words “Lord” and “God” EVERY time we read them in the Old Testament.
 Whenever Old Testament Scripture says the “Lord” kills, destroys, curses, crushes, afflicts, oppresses or devastates, we need to “open the husk” of the word “Lord” to see WHO is really being referred to in the particular passage– God or Satan.

 Let’s use a couple of easy examples.
 In Deuteronomy 28:63, let’s apply THE BRACKET “the Lord [Jesus OR Satan] will rejoice over you to destroy you, and to bring you to nought.”
 What are we to make of this bloodthirsty statement?
-Does this sound like the compassionate Jesus we know as the God who is “the same, yesterday, and today, and forever.”
-Hebrews 13:8.
-Deuteronomy 28 again and again describes how the Lord will torture, oppress and joyfully destroy us, our families and our nation if we stop listening to God.
+Does this sound like the compassionate Jesus we know as the God who is “the same, yesterday, and today, and forever” (Hebrews 13:8)?

+Deuteronomy 28, again and again, describes how the Lord will torture, oppress and joyfully destroy us, our families and our nation if we stop listening to God.
 The Lord will send “enemies” to enslave us, “wonderful plagues” to afflict us, and “famines” to cause us to become cannibals who eat our own children.
 I am just scratching the surface here.
 It gets worse, much worse.
 But the point is this– Satan is the one doing the plaguing, destroying and evil rejoicing here, not God.

 The New Testament couldn’t be any clearer that all these curses of Deuteronomy 28 are the areas where Satan rules in his wrath, “wrath” which Revelation 12:12 says is “great” against the “inhabiters of the earth.”
 The Old Testament saints used the word “Lord” because they thought that the destroying force at work here was under God’s direct and obedient command.
 Bottom line: a New Testament reading should retranslate the word “Lord” here to read “Satan.”
-The wonderful blessings in the first fourteen verses should remain as clearly coming from Jesus, for that is the essence of His nature as a blesser, protector and healer.
+The wonderful blessings in the first fourteen verses should remain as clearly coming from Jesus, for that is the essence of His nature as a blesser, protector, and healer.
 All references after this describe the devil’s work, not God’s, so they must be properly assigned to Satan.

 Another easy example.
 1 Samuel 16:14 says “an evil spirit from the Lord troubled him [Saul].”
 Now, bracket the word “Lord” with [Jesus OR Satan].
 We know all evil spirits are of Satan as the ruler of demons.
 God never sends evil spirits on anybody.
 Let no man say this, including Samuel.
 Jesus always cast evil spirits OUT of men, never INTO men.
 This is really a great example where the word “Lord” is OBVIOUSLY talking about “Satan,” who again, the Old Testament saw as a servant of God rather than an enemy.

 What about the flood?
 Who killed everybody?
 Satan did.
 Who saved Noah?
 Jesus did.
 God would have saved all who believed, but their universally hard hearts allowed Satan as the god of THIS world to destroy them.
 God’s protective hedge constricted down to the size of an ark, but it fully protected the righteous remnant from Satan’s destructions.
 Remember, Satan has the power of death, NOT God (Hebrews 2:14).
 God saves, heals and delivers.
 Satan steals, kills and destroys.

 Death only became real when Adam started listening to the voice of the dark Lord RATHER than the voice of the Lord of life.
 What do we think?
 That Satan was twiddling his thumbs in the Old Testament while God was killing and afflicting everybody?
 NO– NEVER!
 Every foul and unworthy thing we have thought about God should be laid at the doorstep of Satan.

 Let’s look at another example.
 If the Old Testament Scripture says “the Lord” commanded that the people “surely stone to death” a man who merely picked up sticks on the Sabbath, then we can again use THE BRACKET: “And the Lord [Jesus OR Satan] said unto Moses, ‘The man shall be surely put to death: all the congregation shall stone him with stones without the camp.’
-And all the congregation brought him without the camp, and stoned him with stones, and he died, as the Lord [Jesus OR Satan] commanded Moses.”
+And all the congregation brought him without the camp and stoned him with stones, and he died, as the Lord [Jesus OR Satan] commanded Moses.”
 Numbers 15:35-36.

 Does anybody really see Jesus ever commanding anybody to be stoned to death for ANY thing, much less merely picking up sticks?
 Jesus’ own disciples violated that same law when they picked grain on the Sabbath.
 Jesus sure didn’t command them to be stoned.
 Rather, He defended them against their accusers by saying, “The Sabbath was made for man, not man for the Sabbath.”
 Mark 2:24.
 Wow!

-If that weren’t enough, in John 8, when a woman caught red handed in adultery was about to be stoned in His presence, Jesus STOPPED IT!
+If that weren’t enough, in John 8, when a woman caught red-handed in adultery was about to be stoned in His presence, Jesus STOPPED IT!
 God doesn’t stone us or order us to be stoned.
 Jesus saves us from the stonings we do deserve and the ones we don’t deserve.
 Out of His non-condemning love for the woman, Jesus was able to tell her in a tone that was tender, tried and true, “I don’t condemn you.
 Go forth and sin no more.”

 So who told Moses to stone the Sabbath-breaker?
 Well, who stones us today with accusations, condemnations and oppressions of every kind?
 All together now— “SATAN.”
 Revelation 12:10 says Satan is “the accuser of the brethren… which accused them day and night.”
 Satan operates in “the ministry of condemnation,” not Jesus.
 “There is now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.”
-Romans 8:1. [/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]
+Romans 8:1.